ericsund/ericsund/README.md

 ### Hi there 👋, I'm Eric Sund

 - 🔭 I’m currently working on my last year at Simon Fraser University
-- 🌱 I'm currently learning Typescript
+- :sunny: This summer I'm working at Akamai in Cambridge, MA as a DevOps Engineer Intern
 - 📫 Shoot me an [email](mailto:epsund@gmail.com)
 - ⚡ Fun fact: Hang gliding is on my bucket list